Dangerous Fire Conditions Forecast for Holidays

-PSPS is part of SCE’s wildfire mitigation efforts that include the installation of hundreds of weather stations and wildfire cameras, predictive technologies, enhanced overhead inspections and insulated power lines.
+PSPS is part of SCE’s wildfire mitigation efforts that include the installation of hundreds of weather stations and wildfire cameras, predictive technologies, enhanced overhead inspections and covered conductor power lines.

 Customers can be notified of a PSPS event by email, phone or text alert.
 They can sign up for potential PSPS alerts at sce.com/psps or by calling 800-655-4555.
 Customers may report or inquire about outages at 800-611-1911.
 For information on outages, customers can check sce.com/outages or visit twitter.com/sce and facebook.com/sce.

 - If you see a downed power line, do not touch it or anything in contact with it.
 Call 911 immediately.

 - Power outages in the area may impact traffic signals, so motorists should use extreme caution and treat all intersections as four-way stops.

 - Remember to check emergency supplies to be sure you have a battery-operated radio, a flashlight and fresh batteries.

 - Use flashlights instead of candles to avoid fire hazards in your home or business.

 - If you are in a vehicle with a fallen power line on it, stay in the vehicle and remain calm until help arrives.
 It is OK to use your cellphone to call 911.
 If you must leave the vehicle, remember to exit away from downed power lines and exit by jumping from the vehicle and landing with both feet together.
 You must not touch the vehicle and the ground at the same time.
 Then proceed away from the vehicle by shuffling and not picking up your feet until you are several yards away.